declanshanaghy/dollar-game/README.md

 The Dollar Game is not merely a web application but a digital manifestation of mathematical beauty and bohemian expression.
 As you interact with the vertices and edges, remember that each action ripples through the system, much like our own interconnected existence.

-Visit us at [dollar-game.firemandecko.com](https://dollar-game.firemandecko.com) to experience the harmony of graph theory in a secure, HTTPS-enabled environment.
+Visit us at [dollar-game-firemandecko.s3-website-us-east-1.amazonaws.com](http://dollar-game-firemandecko.s3-website-us-east-1.amazonaws.com) to experience the harmony of graph theory.

 May your vertices always be positive, your edges forever flowing, and your code as enlightened as your spirit.